Abandoned & Little-Known Airfields:

 although it appeared the former ramp area was being used for storage.

-of the former Heart Airport had been completely removed at some point after 1997,
+Unfortunately, a 7/17/02 aerial photo showed that the runway of the former Heart Airport had been completely removed at some point between 1997-2002,

 with not even a trace remaining of the runway.

-However, the former hangar remained intact, at the southwest corner.
+However, the former hangar remained intact at the southwest corner.

-Heart Airport is located on the east bank of the Blue River,
+The Heart Airport site is located on the east bank of the Blue River, northwest of the intersection of I-70 & I-435.

 ____________________________________________________